 We try to provide as much information as we can without compromising law enforcement work, prejudicing the right of defendants to a fair trial, or causing avoidable reputational damage or harm to individuals or businesses under investigation.
 In practice the amount of information we can provide, particularly about cases which are in the investigation stage, is usually very limited.

 Before the Director decides whether to open an investigation, the SFO does not normally confirm or deny interest in allegations made against either companies or individuals.
-If asked, we would normally say no more than that we are aware of the situation and that we are monitoring it.

 Once the Director has formally opened a criminal investigation, the position will change in the following circumstances: